Frequently Asked Questions

 1. Does the UA for Philosophy keep a record of the courses I need to take to complete the major or minor?

 No. This responsibility falls on the student.
-However, we do have worksheets available on-line, which students can use to help them keep track of the courses they need to complete for their Philosophy degree requirements.
-They may be found on the Philosophy website's Major in Philosophy page.
+However, we do have worksheets available on-line which students can use to help them keep track of the courses they need to complete for their Philosophy degree requirements.
+They can be found on the Philosophy website's Major in Philosophy page.

 Note: These requirements are for students who declared their major after Fall 2011.
-For students who declared before or during Fall 2011, please see the next FAQ subject, titled “I declared a major in philosophy before or during Fall 2011”.
+For students who declared before or during Fall 2011, please contact thinker@unm.edu for more information.

 2. There are certain 2000-level courses, such as Phil 2210, that are required for the major and the minor.
 Must I take these lower-division courses before completing my upper-division requirements?